wp-plugins/wp-topbar/readme.txt

 Go to the Uninstall tab (or if are on a Multi Site install, you first need to login as a Super Admin then select the Uninstall from the TopBar Menu List) and then click the Uninstall button at the bottom of the page.
 You'll be sent to the WordPress Plugins page.
 Now deactivate and uninstall the Plugin

 == Upgrade Notice ==

+= 5.16 =

+Version 5.16 supports WordPress 3.8, and fixes some pesky defects.

 = 5.15 =